isgenderovasebine94/isgenderovasebine94/README.md

 - ⚙️ Experienced with both backend and frontend technologies
 - 🔧 Skilled in building RESTful APIs and database-driven applications
 - 🗄️ Worked with MSSQL, MySQL, PostgreSQL, and MongoDB
-- 🌐 Familiar with HTML, CSS, JavaScript, React, TypeScript, Node.js, Express.js, and C#
+- 🌐 Familiar with HTML, CSS, JavaScript, Node.js, Express.js, and C#
 - 🚀 Highly motivated to start a professional career in software development
 - 🎯 Focused on writing clean, maintainable, and scalable code
 - 🌱 Currently improving my backend development skills and building real-world projects